Looking for the quickest answer? Our top choice for home warranties is Choice Home Warranty.

 Home Warranty vs Home Insurance

 When you purchased your home, you may have been required to buy a homeowners insurance policy by your lender as a condition of the sale.
+Yes, homeownership can be expensive, but you can’t get away from a homeowners policy—and you wouldn’t want to.

 A homeowner's insurance policy provides financial compensation for accidental damage done to your home.
 The types of accidents that warrant a payout are usually referred to as perils.